Horia Hulubei: Scientific achievements

 Between 1927 and 1938, he worked alternately in Paris and at the University of Iași, where he established the first laboratory of the structure of matter in Romania.
 With the help of his advanced X-ray spectroscopy equipment he observed several previously unidentified X-ray spectral lines, and subsequently came to the decision that such lines are associated with new elements.
 In 1936, Hulubei together with Yvette Cauchois claimed to have discovered element 85 via X-ray analysis, conducting further research and publishing on follow-up studies in 1939.
 With Cauchois and Sonia Cotelle, he established the presence of polonium and neptunium.
 Hulubei also claimed and published the discovery of a new element, "moldavium", in 1936, the discovery of "sequanium" in 1939, and that of "dor" in 1945.
 Later, however, it was shown that the reported X-ray lines did not belong to new elements.
 Hulubei's samples for "dor" did contain the real element 85 (astatine), but his means to detect it were too weak, by current standards, to enable correct identification; moreover, he could not perform chemical tests on the element.

 For his many scientific achievements the National Institute for Physics and Nuclear Engineering in Romania (NIPNE/IFIN-HH) was named after him.
 He was the Founder and First Director of the Institute of Atomic Physics (IFA) in Măgurele in 1949.

 Elected corresponding member of the Romanian Academy in 1937, Hulubei became a titular member in 1946.
 Stripped of membership by the new communist regime in 1948, he was restored to the Academy in 1955.
 Hulubei was also corresponding member (from 1935) and titular member (from 1941) of the Romanian Academy of Sciences, and served as Vice-President of the organization in 1947–48.

 University teaching

-During the early 1960s and 1970s Hulubei was a Professor of Atomic Physics in the Department of Atomic and Nuclear Physics of the Faculty of Physics at the University of Bucharest, where he delivered elegant and clear lectures on the Compton effect and inelastic Compton scattering/resonant inelastic X-ray scattering (RIXS).
+During the early 1960s and 1970s, Hulubei was a Professor of Atomic Physics in the Department of Atomic and Nuclear Physics of the Faculty of Physics at the University of Bucharest, where he delivered lectures on the Compton effect and inelastic Compton scattering/resonant inelastic X-ray scattering (RIXS).